 - In a medium size bowl, whisk the flour, cocoa powder and salt to combine.

-- Dump the dough out onto a clean work surface and divide in half.
-Working with one half at a time, place half the dough in-between two sheets of wax paper and cover the other half with plastic wrap to keep it from drying out.
-Roll out each portion of dough between two sheets of wax paper until the dough is flattened into an ⅛ inch thick disc.
+- Dump the dough out onto a clean work surface and divide it in half.
+Place half the dough in-between two sheets of wax paper.
+Cover the other half of the dough with plastic wrap to keep it from drying out.
+Use a rolling pin to roll out the portion of dough that's in the wax paper until the dough is flattened into an ⅛ inch thick disc.
+Repeat with remaining portion of dough.
 Stack discs, with wax paper between them, on a cookie sheet and refrigerate for at least 30 minutes and up to 3 days.

 - Bake cookies in the center of the oven for 7 minutes.
 Let cool for 2-3 minutes on the baking sheet before removing cookies to a wire rack to cool completely.
 Repeat with the remaining dough, scooping up scraps and re-rolling.
 If the dough gets too soft to work with, simply return it (covered) to the refrigerator for a few minutes to harden.

 - Add the chocolate and hazelnuts to a food processor fitted with the chopping blade and process until a paste is beginning to form and the mixture is gathering into a ball.
-Dump out into a medium size bowl.
+Scoop it into a medium size bowl.

-- Beat the butter and powdered sugar with an electric mixer until very light and creamy – about 4 minutes.
-Beat in the sour cream, salt and vanilla and beat for another minute.
+- Beat the butter and powdered sugar with an electric mixer on medium-high until very light and creamy – about 4 minutes.
+Add the sour cream, salt, and vanilla and beat for another minute.
 Add the chocolate, hazelnut mixture and beat to combine.

 - In a small bowl, stir the powdered sugar and cocoa powder with a spoon to combine.
 Add the hot water slowly, mixing in enough water to make a glaze that easily drips from the spoon but is still thick enough to hold it’s shape when drizzled over the cookies.